 PTFE and PFOA are plastic polymers commonly used in non-stick pan coatings.
 They make cooking quicker, easier, and cleaner.
-However, at high temperatures, the coating's chemical compounds can break down, releasing toxic fumes.

-If you're looking for non-toxic cookware with non-stick properties, there are PTFE and PFOA-free coating alternatives.
+There are PTFE and PFOA-free coating alternatives.
 Zyliss Cook Ultimate Non-Stick pans feature a unique textured surface and revolutionary non-stick layer that's both polymer-free and durable.

 Aluminium is an effective yet affordable cookware option.
 Lightweight and easy to use, aluminium pans conduct heat well.
 Pans with a forged aluminium base ensure quick and even cooking.

 However, as a surface material, aluminium isn't as slick as other metals.
 So you may need to use more oil or butter to prevent food clinging on.